 7. Health Bolstering

 Interaction with pets has a positive impact on our health at every age.
 It helps reduce stress levels, lowers blood pressure, and lessens the risk of heart disease.
 Children’s health greatly benefits as well.
 Infants and children living in homes with pets (especially dogs and cats) have stronger immune function, and thus have lower risks of ear infections and respiratory tract infections than children in non-pet households.
-Researchers comparing children’s school attendance records found that those in pet-free homes on the average missed more school days per year than those with pets.
+Researchers comparing children’s school attendance records found that children living in pet-free homes on the average missed more school days per year than those with pets.

-While there are many benefits to owning a pet, research the pros and cons before you bring a puppy or kitten home.
+While there are many benefits of owning a pet, research the pros and cons before you bring a puppy or kitten home.
 Make sure that the pet you choose is a good fit for your location, your lifestyle, and the members of your household.
 If a family member is allergic to fur or feathers, there are land hermit crabs, butterflies, lizards, fish and more to raise.

 About the Author: